shibani/shibani.github.io/_posts/2018-07-02-factory-pattern.markdown

 ![donuts]({{ "assets/images/donuts.jpg"| absolute_url }})
 &nbsp;
 <strong><span style="color:#666">WHAT IT IS</span></strong>
-* In its simplest form, the <strong>Factory Method</strong> encapsulates instantiation
+* In its simplest form, the <strong>Factory Method</strong> is a design pattern that encapsulates instantiation
 * It defines an interface for instantiating objects.
 * The interface does not need to know the type of object it is required to instantiate
 * It instead defers instantiation to subclasses.